creativetimofficial/material-kit-flutter/README.md

 ![Product Gif](https://raw.githubusercontent.com/creativetimofficial/public-assets/master/material-flutter/opt_mk_flutter_thumbnail.jpg)

 Material Kit Flutter is a premium mobile UI template built with Google's [Flutter](https://flutter.dev/) allowing you to create powerful and beautiful mobile applications..
-We have redesigned all the usual components in order to make it look like Argon's Design System, minimalistic and easy to use.
+We have redesigned all the usual components in order to make it look like Google Design System, minimalistic and easy to use.

 Start your development with a badass material UI Kit for Flutter inspired by Material Design.
 If you like Google's Material Design, you will love this flutter kit!
 It features a huge number of components and screens built to fit together and look amazing.